 Similar to my beloved jade roller, this one has a smaller end to help iron out any puffiness around the eyes.

 Gua sha is the new jade rolling, don't you know?
 The coolness of this rose quartz pebble is super soothing on the skin, and you can use its edges to carve out killer cheekbones (trust us—it's way less painful than it sounds).

-Super tingly though it may be, the micro vibrations emitted by Kat Burki's clever skin tool not only encourage the absorption of your favourite face oil or serum, but it also increases circulation, which in turn makes for glowier, fresher-looking skin.
+Super tingly though it may be, the micro-vibrations emitted by Kat Burki's clever skin tool not only encourage the absorption of your favorite face oil or serum, but it also increases circulation, which in turn makes for glowier, fresher-looking skin.